marcosdiez/openfile/README.md

 As the following settings were used on smb.conf
     create mask = 0644
 every time one edits a file on Windows it stops being executable on unix.
 The solution for that would be writing a daemon that listen to filesystem changes and chmod the files automatically.

+## merger

+merger is a tool that uses openfile so one can use winmerge to see diference between branches

 ## Meta